BYU Division of Continuing Education: Independent study

-The BYU Independent Study program offers over 550 courses.
+The BYU Independent Study program offers over 470 courses.
 They are grouped under four general course headings: university, high school, middle school, and free.
-The program is headquartered in the George Q. Morris Center.
+The program is headquartered in the Harman Continuing Education Building (HCEB).
 BYU Independent Study began in 1921.

 BYU's high school level independent study courses are accredited by both the Northwest Accreditation Commission and the Distance Education and Training Council.
 The program has been praised as an option for home schooling parents.

 In May 2010, the NCAA banned the use of BYU Independent Study high school courses as course credit for students bound for Division I schools.
 This was done because Michael Oher had several years earlier used BYU Independent Study courses to boost his grades.
 However it was done without consulting BYU on the matter.
 After the announcement of disallowance the NCAA said that they wanted courses to have mandated student/teacher interaction and to have a minimum course completion time.
 BYU's courses generally have maximum completion times but not minimum ones.